enhance-manageiq/docs/chapter_3/automation_using_ansible.md

 Before ease of Ansible reached out to us, one was expected to be quite comfortable with Ruby scripting language and [Automate model](http://manageiq.org/docs/reference/latest/doc-Methods_Available_for_Automation/miq/index.html) to develop his own automation scripts.
-But, Now ManageIQ do provide various provisioning and service management processes.
-Thus, after Fine release, we can use Ansible playbooks for automation.
+But, now ManageIQ do provide various provisioning and service management processes.
+Thus, after Manageiq Fine release, we can use Ansible playbooks for automation.

 ### Ansible Terms